A History of Pop Music Albums – 1998

 As before, it is not just about the songs and tunes, it is very much about memories, and good ones, I hope.

 Not everyone will like my choices of course, and you may remember some from each particular year that you feel should have been included, so do please post a link to the song.

-More writings on this album here: The Healing Game
+More writings on this album here: Life Thru a Lens

 The Top 10 Albums with a You Tube hyperlink on the title:

 Top Tip: Right-click and open in new tab

 |1||The Corrs||Talk On Corners|

 |2||George Michael||Ladies And Gentlemen – The Best Of George Michael|

 |4||Robbie Williams||Life Thru A Lens|

 |7||Madonna||Ray Of Light|